Sabdikay/Sabdikay/README.md

 ## Hi there 👋 I'm Alnur
-- I'm a Junior BI/Data Analyst with a passion for turning raw data into meaningful insights.
+- I'm a Junior AI Developer/Data Analyst with a passion for turning raw data into meaningful insights.
 I actively enhance my skills through various assignments and projects, constantly learning and evolving in the field of data analytics.

 📍 Location: Ingolstadt, Germany